A few days ago, Jordy Webb asked:

 Set up the right culture

 Async communication requires a specific mindset in the team.
 Some people may be concerned about misinterpretations of what they write down.
 To avoid that, just make it a habit to ask “Hey, it seems like you’re saying… Does that sound right or did I misread something?”.
-Andrew at Automattic has a few other tips:

-Also, if you do the switch from calls to async communication, bare in mind that you’ll need to give it some time.
+Also, if you do the switch from calls to async communication, bear in mind that you’ll need to give it some time.
 The transition can be hard and your teammates may complain about issues with it.
 That’s ok.
 Encourage feedback, be sure to respond to their concerns and don’t hesitate to ask for help.

 About the author, Romain